wxWidgets/wxWidgets/docs/osx/install.md

 [TOC]

-wxWidgets can be compiled using Apple's Cocoa library.
+wxWidgets can be compiled using Apple's Cocoa toolkit.

 Most OS X developers should start by downloading and installing Xcode from the App Store.
 It is a free IDE from Apple that provides